gleam-lang/website/cheatsheets/gleam-for-go-users.md

 let name = person.name
 ```

-An important difference to note is there is no Java-style object-orientation in
+An important difference to note is there is no object-orientation in
 Gleam, thus methods can not be added to types.
 However opaque types exist,
 see below.